 Thanks to their location, the Canary Islands are warm all year long.
 In fact, winter temperatures rarely go below 15 degrees Celsius.
 No matter what you’re interested in, there is something for everyone in the Canaries, including spectacular beaches, epic volcanic scenery, vineyards, national parks, resorts, shops and museums.

-I’ve just booked a break in Lanzarote for December, and I chose it because it’s one of the warmest places in Europe in winter!
-I can’t wait to explore the island’s rugged landscapes, eat some delicious seafood and relax in the sunshine.
+I’ve went to Lanzarote in December, and I chose it because it’s one of the warmest places in Europe in winter!
+I loved exploring the island’s rugged landscapes, eating delicious seafood and relaxing in the sunshine.

 With a balmy 20 degrees Celsius as an average temperature in January, Cyprus is one of the warmest places in Europe in winter.
 If you feel like a warm Christmas escape this year, Nicosia has a popular Christmas market during December.